 I’m in the middle of working on my second novel, a gritty tale of perverse friendship, stunted growth, and daddy issues.
 I’m madly in love with it but one thing—one damn so-freakin-cliche thing—continues to plague me: Fear.

-Upon finishing The Domestics, I realized the end result was so much more personal than I had originally intended, and I remember being freaked out—worried what people would think of me because I wrote those scenes.
+Upon finishing book one, I realized the end result was so much more personal than I had originally intended, and I remember being freaked out—worried what people would think of me because I wrote those scenes.
 I manifested those words.
-I have no doubt I’ll have to face those same fears once again with this new book.
+I don’t doubt I’ll face that same freak-out once this new book is complete.

-In a way, I love writing books loosely based off of personal experience.
-I like toying with truth and fiction, making the reader wonder.
-But on the other end of that aesthetic, there lies a swimming pool of insecurity, and at this moment, I am drowning in it.
+I love writing books loosely based off of personal experience, toeing the line between truth and fiction, leaving the reader to wonder.
+But at the end of that aesthetic, there lies a swimming pool of insecurity, and my fear of drowning in it.

-I know these fears are temporary.
-I know this is just part of the process when you’re tackling subject matter that is quite possibly too close for comfort.
+I know this is just part of the process when tackling subject matter that is possibly too close to reality, too close to the truth.
 But I must recognize these things.
 I must call them out before they call me.
-Fear is the killer of all that is good, and I must remember this tomorrow when I pour my coffee and open my laptop.
-I must never forget that writing too close for comfort is what great writers do best.
+Fear is the killer of all that is good; I must remember that tomorrow when I pour my coffee, open my laptop, and write something else that feels almost too close for comfort.